John Bull Gold Project

 • South Area - 250m x 150m 100ppb Au soils anomaly.

-• John Bull represents an orogenic gold system with scale and large tonnage potential from surface.
+• John Bull may represent an orogenic gold system or an Intrusive Gold Related System with scale and large tonnage potential from surface.

 Figure 2: John Bull Location NSW.